ashwanthkumar/gocd-slack-build-notifier/README.md

 - `name` - Regex to match the pipeline name
 - `stage` - Regex to match the stage name
 - `group` - Regex to match the pipeline group name
+- `label` - Regex to match the pipeline label name
 - `state` - State of the pipeline at which we should send a notification.
 You can provide multiple values separated by pipe (`|`) symbol.
 Valid values are passed, failed, cancelled, building, fixed, broken or all.
 - `channel` - (Optional) channel where we should send the slack notification.
 This setting for a rule overrides the global setting
 - `owners` - (Optional) list of slack user handles who must be tagged in the message upon notifications